-Feeling that carb fatigue after weeks of celebrating life after lockdown?
+Feeling that carb fatigue after weeks of scoffing Easter Eggs?
 Trust us when we say, the Secret Media team’s waistbands need a break.
 If you’re foregoing the more beige dinner options in a bid to be a little healthier this month, there’s no need to sacrifice flavour or satisfaction – which is exactly why we’ve rounded up the very best healthy restaurants in Manchester to help.
 Read on for your dose of guilt-free dinner inspo.

 1. The Green Lab

 Putting a focus on health and wellbeing at their Dale Street venue, The Green Lab is more of a lifestyle destination than just a restaurant, with a health lab in the works where guests will be able to take advantage of a number of fitness classes, alongside their ‘Mixing Lab’, where visitors can create their own nutrition bowls, smoothie bowls, and tuck into healthy bao buns, wraps and so much more.
 Our favourite part?
 The whole place is completely calorie transparent, helping to avoid any accidental overindulging if you’re watching what you eat.
 It’s MyFitnessPal friendly and delicious.
 The Green Lab, 32-34 Dale St, M1 1FY.